-But military aid is essential, because the guerillas are deliberately destroying El Salvador's economy -- blowing up bridges, railroads, water facilities, telephone and electrical systems.
-These are not the actions of people the love the common man and who seek to reform their system.
-They are the actions of thugs who trample the common man in their quest for total power.
+But military aid is essential, because the guerillas are deliberately and systematically destroying El Salvador's economy -- blowing up bridges, railroads, water facilities, telephone and electrical systems.
+These are not the actions of people who love the common man and who seek to reform their system.
+They are the actions of thugs who trample the common man in their guest for total power.

-America faces a choice: Will we give El Salvador her chance to walk beside us in the sunlight of democracy?
+So we face a choice: will we give El Salvador her chance to walk beside us in the sunlight of democracy?
 Or will we turn our backs on a friend, letting her slide into a dark night of tyranny, rationalizing our inaction with detached lectures on morality?

 Running away from this clear-cut responsibility would reward agression and bring dishonor on the good name of the United States.
 It would swell the tide of political and economic instability in Central America, creating a new army of refugees and bringing danger closer and closer to home.
-I appeal to you today: Tell your representatives they cannot remain indifferent to another Communist takeover on our doorstep.
+I appeal to you today: tell your representatives they cannot remain indifferent to another Communist takeover on our doorstep.